dosumis/agent-tutorial/README.md

 # Monarch Agent Tutorial

 We will be walking through the process of creating an ontology agent.
+The goal is to empower you as a Python developer to turbo-charge your applications with AI.

+If you are curious about AI but feel intimidated by the confusing range of tools and acronyms out there, **this tutorial is meant for you**!

+The intended audience is the OBO and Monarch communities, but all are welcome!

 ## Pre-requisites